 Parent Time without Kids

 The best part of multi-generational travel is the ability to spend time in different mixed groups.
 Everyone gets some time to enjoy the things they want.
 If grandparents or an aunt and uncle can take the kiddos, parents get a break.
 A day could start with shopping downtown or a visit to one of our farmers markets on a Saturday.
 You’ll find fresh produce, prepared foods, artisan baked goods, and so much more.
-Adults can also enjoy a visit to one of four local breweries (Kenosha Brewing Co., Rustic Road Brewing Co., Public Craft Brewing Co., and R’Noggin Brewing), or visit the Petrifying Springs Biergarten for a giant pretzel and pint.
+Adults can also enjoy a visit to one of our local breweries (Kenosha Brewing Co., Rustic Road Brewing Co., and PUBLIC Craft Brewing Co.).
 Lunch at a coffee shop or rooftop bar overlooking the water is the perfect date day vibe before strolling along the boardwalk.
 Perhaps you’ll climb the Southport Lighthouse to add a bit of adventure to your time together – it’s 72 steps to the top, offering magnificent views of Lake Michigan, the Kenosha Area, and even the Chicago skyline on a clear day.
 Sample flights of vino at Wine Knot, feast on incredible Tuscan-inspire seafood at Tuscany Bistro, share small plates at Twisted Cuisine, or enjoy a Chef’s Table experience at The Apis for dinner.
 You’ll never want the day to end.

 Grandparents and Kids